 At the conclusion of months of review and discussion, the commission made the recommendation that two legal entities (the Omicron Delta Kappa Society, Inc. and the Omicron Delta Kappa Foundation, Inc.) and their governing boards be merged to establish a single organization for the governance of Omicron Delta Kappa.
 The Society Board of Directors and Foundation Board of Trustees voted on September 25, 2018, to proceed with this consolidation.

 To proceed with the implementation of this proposed governance model, Omicron Delta Kappa will be holding a conclave in Charlotte, North Carolina from Friday, March 29 to Saturday, March 30, 2019.
-At the conclave, the delegates will be asked to vote on a new set of National Bylaws to replace the current National Constitution, Society Bylaws, and Foundation Bylaws.
+At the conclave, the delegates will be asked to vote on a resolution approving the new governance model including a new set of National Bylaws to replace the current National Constitution, Society Bylaws, and Foundation Bylaws.
 Pending approval by the delegates, Amended and Restated Articles of Incorporation with the Amended and Restated National Bylaws will be filed in the Commonwealth of Kentucky.
 After that, the Foundation will legally merge into the single body to officially form the Omicron Delta Kappa Society and Educational Foundation, Inc.